horychen/horychen.github.io/_posts/2019-07-01-Voltage_Rating_Number_Turns.md

 Please repeat after me.
 The correct name for $z_Q$ is the **number of conductors per slot**.
 The correct name for $z_Q$ is the **number of conductors per slot**.
 The correct name for $z_Q$ is the **number of conductors per slot**.
 It is not ~~**the number of turns per slot**~~!!!
 And it is computed as follows (with an $a$ the number of parallel branch!)

 $$z_Q=\frac{2amN}{Q_s}=\frac{2\times 2 \times 3 \times 8}{24}=4$$

+According to Pyrhonen’s book, $z_Q$ is an integer or an even integer for double layer winding.
+This statement implies that during FEA simulation of a no voltage combined winding, the right turn number you should set to your FEM coil component should be $z_Q/2$.